 Fundraise for us

-By doing so, you'll be taking a positive step towards drowning prevention in Australia.
+You can be a lifesaver by fundraising to provide swimming and water safety lessons to children.
 Your efforts will give Australian's of all ages, abilities and backgrounds the chance to learn essential swimming and water safety skills – skills that could one day save their life or the lives of others.

 Triathlete helps disadvantaged kids learn to swim

-When Maroubra triathlete Paula Cruden took to the start line at the Elite Energy Ultimate Triathlon on 1 April, she had some special motivation – her efforts gave many disadvantaged Aussie children the chance to learn to swim.
+When Maroubra triathlete Paula Cruden took to the start line at the Elite Energy Ultimate Triathlon, she had some special motivation – her efforts gave many disadvantaged Aussie children the chance to learn to swim.

 “We have such a big water culture in Australia and it’s so important that all kids learn how to swim.
 But there are many children who just aren’t getting the same opportunities that I got,” Paula said.